rutabakhda/stance-classification/README.md

 ### Corpora

-In the [data](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/tree/master/data) directory exists a subdirectory for ever corpus we were working on.
+In the [data](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/tree/master/data) directory exists a subdirectory for every corpus we were working on.

 In the directories of the different corpora there exist an "arff" directory (e.g. [debatepedia](https://git.webis.de/webisstud/wstud-visit-the-dome-ss19/tree/master/data/debatepedia/arff)), which contains the arff feature files for the corpora.